-I then move on to Benjamin Freed’s Re-Reading with respect to the next phase of the evolution-creation controversy, Intelligent Design.
+Benjamin Freed’s “Re-Reading” article moves to another phase of the evolution-creation controversy, Intelligent Design.
 I begin by noting what a brilliant branding victory Intelligent Design represents, an idea I took from William Safire’s Neo-Creo (2005):

 The marketing genius within the phrase–and the reason it now drives many scientists and educators up the walls of academe–is in its use of the adjective intelligent, which intrinsically refutes the longstanding accusation of anti-intellectualism.
 Although the intelligent agent referred to is Divine with a capital D, the word’s meaning also rubs off on the proponent or believer.

-My take–and I can’t remember where I read this–is that Intelligent Design plays off the understanding of a true scientific debate by taking the colloquial meaning of “let’s have a debate.”
-Which means that they benefit from just being on stage with a scientist–even if they have not a lick of evidence, they can nevertheless claim to be involved in a true debate.
+My take (and I can’t remember where I first read this) is that Intelligent Design plays off the understanding of a true scientific debate by taking the colloquial meaning of “let’s have a debate.”
+Which means that they benefit from just being on stage with a scientist.
+Even if they have not a lick of evidence, they can nevertheless claim to be involved in a true debate.

 It’s not a question of whether or not students and teachers believe in evolution.
 Scientists don’t believe in it; they accept this overarching scientific theory.
 (2012:19)

-I then turn to some slides from my preferred Introduction to Anthropology textbook, Lavenda and Schultz’s Anthropology: What Does It Mean to Be Human?
+I then turn to my preferred Introduction to Anthropology textbook, Lavenda and Schultz’s Anthropology: What Does it Mean to be Human?
 Module 1, “Anthropology, Science, and Storytelling,” essentially covers similar material to the evolution-creation controversy articles.
-It is a bit more sophisticated, however, and I sometimes wonder if it becomes too clever to really emphasize the point.
+It is a bit more sophisticated, however.
+I sometimes wonder if it becomes too clever to really emphasize the point.

 Lavenda and Schultz begin not with the familiar creationist story, but with a Desana (Tukano) creation story, complete with a picture of a man playing panpipes.
 Juxtaposing that with modern physics, they contend that both are myths, in the anthropological sense of myth.
 They will then go on to say that only certain stories can count as scientific stories, but by then there can be some confusion about what they are saying!